lambdacms/lambdacms/lambdacms-media/README.md

 This is an extension for [LambdaCms](http://lambdacms.org) which allows admins to manage media files.

 **NOTE:** At this point the functionality provided by this extension is very basic.
-Pull request adding features are most welcome.
+Pull requests adding features are most welcome.

 ### Installing